Political Science (POLI)

 POLI 1110 3 credits

-Students will examine the political ideologies that have played an important role in shaping the modern political landscape, influencing the political attitudes and actions of individuals, groups and societies.
-Students will also explore the historical context within which ideologies developed and engage the ideas of key thinkers in each ideological tradition.
+Students will examine the political ideologies and worldviews that have played important roles in shaping the political landscape, influencing the political attitudes and actions of individuals, groups and societies.
+Students will also explore the historical context within which ideologies and worldviews developed, and engage the ideas of key thinkers in each ideological tradition.

 Level: UG